minorg/minorgordon.net/projects/searchsci.md

 <figcaption class="mt-2" style="font-size: small">Search selection task: entry</figcaption>
 </figure>

-After selecting 5 search terms and clicking a button to proceed, the user was then asked to reorder the selected terms using the same mechanism as before.
+After selecting five search terms and clicking a button to proceed, the user was then asked to reorder the selected terms using the same mechanism as before.

 ###### Content task